ilyasergey/YSC2229/_sources/week-07-hash-tables.rst.txt

 * Go through the bucket with a linear search, finding the element whose key is precisely ``k``.

-That is, it is okay for elements with different keys to collude on the same bucket, as more elaborated search will be performed in each bucket.
+That is, it is okay for elements with different keys to collide on the same bucket, as more elaborated search will be performed in each bucket.

 Why hash-tables are so efficient?
-As long as the size of the carrier array is greater or roughly the same as the number of inserted elements so far, and there were not many collusions, we can assume that each bucket has a very small number of elements (for which the collusions have happened while determining their bucket).
+As long as the size of the carrier array is greater or roughly the same as the number of inserted elements so far, and there were not many collisions, we can assume that each bucket has a very small number of elements (for which the collisions have happened while determining their bucket).
 Therefore, as long as the size of a bucket is limited by a certain constant, the search will boil down to (a) computing a bucket for a key in a constant time and (b) scanning the bucket for the right element, both